DutraGames/awesome-alert/README.md

 })
 ```

-If you want to receive written information from the user:
+If you want to receive written information from the user, use `input`. as below:

 ```js
 const btnInput = document.querySelector('.show-Input')